There are Bullet Journal page ideas for pretty much any area of your life, including for your school.

 Make it all business, or create a fun doodly one.

-Speaking of preparing for the new semester of school – it could be very useful to make a list of everything you have to do for that big moment.
+Speaking of preparing for the new semester of school – it could be very useful to list everything you have to do for that big moment.

 Supplies, your study journal setup, any beauty procedures you need to do, plus all the important school things – course registrations, figure out where are the new classes going to be.

-Sometimes studying can be very hard and it becomes close to impossible to push yourself to keep up.
+Sometimes studying can be very hard, and it becomes nearly impossible to push yourself to keep up.
 I know.

 Make a spread about why you study and what it will help you to achieve.
 Or (as I was doing in my student years), just think of all the great things you’ll be doing once the pressure is off and sweet, sweet vacation time begins!